castroitalo/dev-environment/README.md

   - Go to **Software & Update > Debian Software** and enable:
     - **DFSG-compatible Software with Non-Free Dependencies (contrib)**
     - **Non-DFSG-compatible Software (non-free)**
+- I use a Nvidia graphic card so I need to install Nvidia drivers:
+  - `sudo apt install nvidia-driver`
 - Install microcode:
   - Go to **Synaptic Package Manager** and search for **microcode**, in my case I'm going to install **intel-microcode**
 - Install build-essential: